How clean is clean, and how does this affect my degreasing equipment choices?

 - Count the total number of parts per load to find the amount of contamination per part.

-- It’s then a simple calculation of Number parts/hr x grams of contamination per part = total contamination per hour.
+- It’s then a simple calculation of the Number of parts/hr x grams of contamination per part = total contamination per hour.

 The total grams per hour can be converted in millilitres by multiplying the total by the contamination density.
 Most neat cutting oils, for example, have a density between 0.8 and 0.88.